Eli-Grossman/Eli-Grossman.github.io/fire.md

 ---

 ## Yosemite
 I am currently work as a GS-5 fire effects monitor crewmember on Yosemite Crew 9.
-Under the supervision of the park fire ecologist, we are a five person team responsible for accomplishing the objectives of our park's fire ecology monitoring program.
-First year on the crew, I finished my "Fire Effects Monitor" red card qualification.
+Under the supervision of the park fire ecologist, we are a five person team responsible for accomplishing the objectives of Yosemite's fire ecology monitoring program.
+My first year on the crew, I finished my "Fire Effects Monitor" red card qualification.

-You can see a sample of our work last year here that I did the data analysis and visualization for:
+A sample of our work last year which I did the data analysis and visualization for:

 <iframe src="{{ '/assets/Pika_FinalReport_2024_11_01.pdf' | relative_url }}" width="100%" height="600px" style="border: none;">
 </iframe>